 Why Not Send GP or Specialist Reports to HR/Management?

 Managers and HR do not have medical training.
 They are unlikely to have a lot of experience with people working or stopping work due to health conditions.
-Many opinions around health issues are influenced by personal experience, media, prejudice and myths.
+Many opinions on health issues are influenced by personal experience, media, prejudice and myths.
 This is not helped by the fact that people are able to Google health conditions and read extraordinary tales of horror and treatment failures without regard for the impact on others.

 This approach has no place when deciding a person’s livelihood and how best to help sick or ill workers.
 Health issues should be dealt with on an individual basis, using tried and tested methods.